 Continued...

 Ordnance Datum or the abbreviation 'OD' is the mean level of the sea at Newlyn in Cornwall from which heights above sea level are taken.
-The contour lines on Ordnance Survey maps measure heights above OD for example, though these are not accurate enough for a flood risk assessment..
+The contour

 Cumulative impact of minor extensions and the removal of Permitted Development rights.